Top 30

 Expect to:

-• Travel 1.5 hours one way to placement
+- Travel one-and-a-half hours one way to placement

 Please note the map above provides an overview of the placement areas and not an accurate representation.
 Placement travel time will usually be up to an hour and a half from the Bishop Otter campus.